Supermac30/A-Game-A-Day/README.md

-# A-Game-A-Day
+# Mini-Games
-This summer I plan on building one game every few days.
-I have lots of time and nothing to do with it, which is why this challenge is perfect.
+This is where I store all games I develop

 These games are posted on my website.